alexandreborges/malwoverview/README.md

        (PYPI.org repository) https://pypi.org/project/malwoverview/
        (Github) https://github.com/alexandreborges/malwoverview

-If you want to perform the manual steps (usually, it is not necessary), so few steps should be executed:
+If you want to perform the manual installation (it is not usually necessary), so few steps should be executed:

 ## REMnux / Ubuntu (manual steps)